No Philippines Passports Fil-Heritage Athletes = NO RANKING NO RECORDS

 Fil-Heritage athletes are nothing new in the National Team.
 Firstly I coined the term Fil-Heritage in 2013 when I was working for the PSC.

 And has most things or Ideas I come up with.

 Adopting the term widely by the Filipino Athletic Community.

-If we think way back to 1936 there was Miguel White the Olympic Bronze medalist whose half American blood gave him a height of 5’11 which was tall in those days for a 400 Hurdler.
+If we think way back to 1936, Miguel White, the Olympic Bronze medalist whose half American blood gave him a height of 5’11, was tall in those days for a 400 Hurdler.

 White was the last Filipino to win a bronze medal at the Olympic Games.
 Defending the Philippines from the Japanese in 1942, Miguel White died.

 Josephine De la Vina the Greatest Female Track and Field Athlete of All Time

 It was many years later, in the 1960s, a tall 6’0 Visayan athlete named Josephine De la Vina, who had a Mexican father, became our greatest ever Female athlete making 11th in the final of the 1968 Olympic Games in Mexico.